srq5/liri-node-app/README.md

 ### Purpose

-This app was created as an assignment for the Georgia Tech Coding Bootcamp in order to learn about Node and NPM.
+This app was created as an assignment for the Georgia Tech Coding Bootcamp in order to learn about Node.js and NPM.

 ### How to Use